Wheeler National Wildlife Refuge

-Wheeler NWR is charged with the administration of four other National Wildlife Refuges including Fern Cave, Key Cave, Sauta Cave, and the Watercress Darter National Wildlife Refuge.
+Wheeler NWR is charged with the administration of four other NWRs, including Fern Cave, Key Cave, Sauta Cave and Watercress Darter National Wildlife Refuges.
 Until recently, Wheeler NWR also administered the Cahaba River National Wildlife Refuge (now administered by the Mountain Longleaf National Wildlife Refuge).

 History

 In 1934, the Tennessee Valley Authority began purchasing land as a bed for and buffer strip for Wheeler Reservoir.
 By 1936, the Tennessee River was impounded for flood control with the nearby Wheeler Dam providing hydroelectric power.

-In 1938, the Refuge was established by Executive Order of President Franklin D. Roosevelt and became the first National Wildlife Refuge to be overlain on a multi-purpose reservoir.
+In 1938, the refuge was established by executive order of President Franklin D. Roosevelt and became the first NWR to be overlain on a multipurpose reservoir.
 TVA impounded shallow backwater areas of the reservoir to control the mosquito population.
-By pumping these areas dry in the spring and summer, the mosquito breeding habitat was eliminated.
+By pumping these areas dry in the spring and summer, the mosquito-breeding habitat was eliminated.

-These impounded areas also produced natural waterfowl foods such as wild millet, smartweed, sedges, and other seed bearing grasses that attracted waterfowl when the area was re-flooded in the winter.
-This food source allows the Refuge to be the home of Alabama's largest duck population as well as its only significant concentration of wintering Canada geese.
+These impounded areas also produced natural waterfowl foods such as wild millet, smartweed, sedges, and other seed-bearing grasses that attracted waterfowl when the area was reflooded in the winter.
+This food source allows the refuge to be the home of Alabama's largest duck population and its only significant concentration of wintering Canada geese.

 In 1940, a presidential proclamation renamed Wheeler Migratory Waterfowl Refuge to its present name.